microsoft/vscode-docs/docs/editor/custom-layout.md

 ## Tool bars

 Most VS Code views and panels have tool bars displayed on the top right of their UI.
-For example, the Search view has a tool bar with actions such as **Refresh**, **Clear Search Results**, etc.
+For example, the Search view has a tool bar with actions such as **Refresh**, **Clear Search Results**, etc.:

 ![Search view tool bar with hover over Clear Search Results action](images/custom-layout/search-view-toolbar.png)

 ### Hide items in tool bars

-If you think a tool bar has become too cluttered and you'd like to hide less frequently used actions, you can right-click on any action and select its **Hide** command (for example **Hide 'Clear Search Results'**) or uncheck any of the actions from the dropdown.
+If you think a tool bar is too busy and you'd like to hide less frequently used actions, you can right-click on any action and select its **Hide** command (for example **Hide 'Clear Search Results'**) or uncheck any of the actions from the dropdown.
 Hidden actions are moved to the `...` **More Actions** menu and can be invoked from there.

 To restore an action to the tool bar, right-click the tool bar button area and select the **Reset Menu** command or recheck the hidden action.
 To restore all menus in VS Code, run **View: Reset All Menus** from the Command Palette (`kb(workbench.action.showCommands)`).